msheffer2/Hierarchical-Bayes-Choice-Study/README.md

     outputs for my internal clients.
-Often, my materials are post-processed by other team members to make more polished outputs for reporting; in most cases, the critical outputs tend to be the future market scenarios and the identificiation of the optimal product configurations.
+Often, my materials are post-processed by other team members to make more polished outputs for reporting; in most cases, the critical outputs tend to be the future market scenarios and the identification of the optimal product configurations.
 -   I was originally going to produce outputs in this notes section to show some of diagnostic steps of performing a Hierarchical Bayesian